marcusdossantost/OpenEMR_testRigor_files/README.md

    - Click on the verification link to activate your account.

 4. **Log in to your account:**
-   - Once your account is activated, log in using your email and password.
+   - Once your account is activated, log in.

 5. **Create a test sute:**
    - Once you are using your account, create a test suite.